GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Survivalist is recommended for the multiplicative outgoing healing, the crossbow and the fire grenade as a form of CC
 - use the crossbow on tanks/warhounds and fire grenades on spawn closets
 - preferred skills are Reinforcer Chem Launcher and Restorer Hive
-- stick with your group, monitor their health, avoid dying and manage your cooldowns by picking up your hive when not in use
+- stick with your group, monitor their health status, avoid dying and manage your cooldowns by picking up your hive when not in use
 - if a red/purple mob gets close or you see an opportunity to kill one, melee with Sweet Dreams or use Scorpio to make it easier for your teammates to focus them
 - refresh skill cooldowns between engagements (or after one or more teammates used a Reviver Hive)
 - the Restorer Hive will heal deployed skills after they take damage, you may not want this to happen to prevent your charges from draining too fast, therefore, its placement is important